Ivanka Trump Jokes She Has ‘Hardest Job In The World’ As The President’s Daughter

 But while Ivanka Trump was all smiles at the dinner alongside her husband and White House co-worker, Jared Kushner, People Magazine says that her pleasant facade belies the new scrutiny being applied to Donald Trump’s eldest daughter.

-Several media sources, including Meghan McCain, a co-host on The View clearly stated that Ivanka Trump has been caught lying about her husband, Jared Kushner’s security clearance, and if he was given preferential treatment.
-Trump, a senior adviser to the president was emphatic that her father did not intervene on Kushner’s behalf.
+Several media sources, including Meghan McCain, a co-host on The View, clearly stated that Ivanka Trump has been caught lying about husband Jared Kushner’s security clearance, and if he was given preferential treatment.
+Trump, a senior adviser to the president, was emphatic that her father did not intervene on Kushner’s behalf.

 But after watching Trump’s interview on Fox News, the hosts of The View called her out for lying on air, with McCain saying that this is “the first crack in her veneer.”